 Magical Star Slime Recipe

-Making this magical star slime recipe is a sensory science activity that’s a perfect ending to your studies on space or a novel study on a fantasy story.
+With this recipe, you can have a galactic adventures in slime and a sensory science activity that’s a perfect ending to your studies on space or a novel study on a fantasy story.

 Not into space, magic or stars?
 See the rest of the slime recipes you missed.
 You’ll find something here for any slime lover.